BMI Federal Credit Union

 - The IRS instructs taxpayers to make payments to the United States Treasury.
 The IRS provides specific instructions to make tax payments at www.irs.gov/payments.

 If after postal notifications, you do receive a visit from an IRS official, you will be presented two credentials: A pocket commission, and a HSPD-12 card.
 The official will also provide a phone number with which you can verify the validity of these credentials.
+If you are visited by someone claiming to be an IRS official, you can request to see these credentials.

 You are advised to contact your Accountant or Tax Professional with any questions or concerns.
 If you do not have one, or you believe you are a victim of an IRS scam, contact 1.800.366.4484 and report it to the Federal Trade Commission.
 You may use the FTC Complaint Assistant on www.ftc.gov.
 To report an unsolicited email claiming to be from the IRS, email it to email@example.com.
 All information here can be found at https://www.irs.gov.
 Be in the know to ensure your identity is never compromised, and you get the most out of your return without losing a penny to scammers.